-‘You Should be Doing This’: An Asana at Home’s Yoga Teachers Journey
+‘You Should be Doing This’ - An Asana at Home’s Yoga Teacher Journey

 Asana at Home’s yoga teacher, Risto Duggan didn’t always have a gentle approach to physical movement and well-being.
 As a semi-pro athlete, Risto had been no stranger to a succession of battered and broken bones, including a broken femur and a hip replacement.

 Risto’s yoga teacher journey began on his 40th birthday.
 While learning the ropes of yoga, Risto was embarking on a series of surgeries to repair all the previous damage he had endured over the years as a semi-pro athlete.
 About two years after his first yoga class, Risto began officially teaching yoga.

 Risto explained that there was a time before he had tried yoga that he thought maybe that yoga was something that he needed in his life.

 “I was bodybuilding.
 Quite a bit like I was in the gym five days a week.
 And I was just getting stiffer and stiffer and stiffer.
 And there was a yoga class, at the gym, in my studio,” Risto said.